amerkestijn/auto-attachment-printer/README.md

 # Auto Attachment Printer

-Easy to use & Simple script for automatically printing PDF attachments from an mailbox.
+Easy to use & simple script to automatically print PDF attachments from a mailbox.

 ## Getting Started